Unified Facilities Criteria Program

 In 1989, DoD adopted the Construction Criteria Base (CCB) information system as the official distribution method for facilities criteria.
-Over the years, the military services have been instrumental in the advancement of CCB and have overseen its evolution into the Whole Building Design Guide (WBDG).
+Over the years, the military services have been instrumental in the advancement of CCB and in 2003 adopted its evolution into the Whole Building Design Guide (WBDG).

 The documents below are available as Adobe Acrobat PDFs.